A digital literacy education tool โ built by Xaden for your community.

 Start Module โLearn how to use Zoom and FaceTime to stay connected with family and friends from anywhere.

-Start Module โClickWise was created by Xaden as a senior capstone project to help community members navigate the digital world safely and confidently.
-Each module uses plain language, big text, and real examples.
+Start Module โClickWyze was created by Xaden as a senior project to help community members navigate the digital world safely and confidently.
+Each module uses plain language, big text, and real-world examples.

 After your workshop, please fill out our short Post-Workshop Survey so we can keep improving.

-Scammers try to trick people every day.
-This lesson teaches you what to look for โ so you can stay safe and protect your information.
+Scammers lie around each and every corner.
+This lesson teaches you what to look for so you can stay safe and protect your information.

-A scam is when someone tries to trick you into giving away money or personal information โ like your Social Security number, bank account, or passwords.
+A scam is when someone tries to trick you into giving away money or personal information like your Social Security number, bank account, or password.

-Scams can arrive by phone call, text message, email, or even at your front door.
-They can seem very real, but there are warning signs you can learn to spot.
+Scams can take the form of a phone call, text message, email, or even a person at your front door.
+They can seem very real, but there are various warning signs you can learn to spot.

 Tech Support Scam: A pop-up or caller says your computer has a virus and asks you to pay to fix it or give them remote access.